algolia/shipjs/README.md

 - Edit the automatically generated changelog for clarity & readability.
 - Run any automated tests on the package release candidate.
 - Build a release candidate automatically (with [Pika CI](https://github.com/marketplace/pika-ci-cd)).

-## Contributing

-You can create an issue for bug, feature request or your opinion.

-And we also appreciate your PRs.
-The detailed contribution guide is coming soon.

-## Getting Started

-Let's move on to the [guide](https://shipjs.netlify.com/guide/getting-started.html).

 ## Contributors ✨